Business Assistance Specialist (Program Specialist IV)

 Omission of data on the state application is grounds for disqualification of the application.

-The Business Assistance Specialist position reports to the Director of Business and Community Development within the Office of the Governor (OOG), Economic Development and Tourism (EDT) and serves to assist Texas companies and entrepreneurs as they seek to start, grow and sustain their businesses in Texas.
+The Business Assistance Specialist position reports to the Director for Business and Community Development within the Office of the Governor (OOG), Economic Development and Tourism (EDT) and serves to assist Texas companies and entrepreneurs as they seek to start, grow and sustain their businesses in Texas.
 Performs highly complex (senior-level) consultative services and technical assistance work.
 Work involves planning, developing, and implementing EDT Business Assistance program(s) and providing consultative services and technical assistance to program staff, governmental agencies, community organizations, or the general public.
 Works under limited supervision, with moderate latitude for the use of initiative and independent judgment.

 - Performs duties to the satisfaction of the principal statutory and contractual mandates of the Business Assistance programs within OOG-EDT.